xydxydxyd1/myblog/blog/source/_drafts/Understanding-directory-permissions-in-Linux.md

 Essentially, it allows one to not only read the name of the files but also their inodes.
-As such, reading `super/public.txt` without *search*, such as in the case of `cat super/public.txt`, fails because one can't read a file without accessing metadata like data region address. ([`man 2 chmod`](https://www.man7.org/linux/man-pages/man2/chmod.2.html))
+As such, reading `super/public.txt` without *search*, such as in the case of `cat super/public.txt`, fails because one can't read a file without accessing metadata in the inode like data region address. ([`man 2 chmod`](https://www.man7.org/linux/man-pages/man2/chmod.2.html))

 #### `ls -la` without search